Tes3awy/Netmiko-Examples/netmiko/README.md

 > Same as example 4 using Context Manager for xlsxwriter.

+## Example 4-3

+> Same as example 4 using Pandas to create the Excel file.

 ## Example 5

 > Same as example 4, but adds data based on an if condition.